brendanmurty/site/README.md

 Remote testing and [GitHub Pages](https://pages.github.com/) deployment can be triggered locally and is then handled remotely by a [GitHub Actions workflow](.github/workflows/release.yml).

-Optionally, you can use a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) via [VS Code](https://code.visualstudio.com/) to run the development environment inside a dedicated [Docker](https://www.docker.com/) container.

 ### Previews of the home page

 ![Preview of the home page in dark mode](assets/docs/home-dark.png)